NetoECommerce/App-Tutorial/README.md

 This will create a new folder in your widget's project directory called build.
 Navigate to `build/static/*.*.js`, this is your widget's bundle file which can be used as a custom script in Neto.

 In a production scenario you would upload this script on your own infrastructure, most likely on a CDN.
-For this tutorial we'll upload it to your sandbox store's theme folder.
-Use the following guide to connect to your sandbox store's FTP directory.
-Navigate to `httpdocs/assets/themes/{your_theme}/js` and add your bundle file and rename it to `tutorial.min.js`.
+For this tutorial we'll upload it straight to your sandbox store's theme folder.
+Use the [following guide](https://developers.maropost.com/documentation/neto-designer-documentation/news-and-tips/how-to-connect-to-neto-via-ftp/) to connect to your sandbox store's FTP directory.
+Navigate to `httpdocs/assets/themes/{your_theme}/js` and add your bundle file, renaming it to `tutorial.min.js`.

 Log into your sandbox store's control panel and go to **Settings & tools** > **All settings & tools** > **Custom Scripts**.
 Add a new custom script.
-Click on the Page Footer tab and add the following:
+Click on the `Page Footer` tab and add the following:

 ```html
 <div id="root"></div>